- SAP has essentially announced they practice age discrimination.

 Plattner’s alma mater, IBM, demonstrates that change is arguably less painful than failure to act.
 IBM faces several lawsuits accusing it of firing older workers, with one former vice president putting the number of employees let go in the last few years at 100,000, a figure that IBM disputes.

 What is this confused paragraph supposed to imply?
-IBM, as we covered in How IBM Became a Hollowed Out Company is not a company that anyone should be emulating.
+IBM, as we covered in How IBM Became a Hollowed Out Company, is not a company that anyone should be emulating.

-It is a company that is constantly shedding its domestic employees to hire in India and has a horrible internal culture.
+It is a company that is continuously shedding its domestic employees to hire in India and has a horrible internal culture.
 The message boards around IBM illustrate great anger from former employees and disgust at what IBM has become.
-IBM, once one a truly innovative company is now just a fleecing operation that pretends it can do things it can’t do.
+IBM, once one a genuinely innovative company is now just a fleecing operation that pretends it can do things it can’t do.
 IBM has been shedding experience employees for at least two decades, but how has this improved IBM?
-If anything, this is at least partial evidence to not do this, rather than evidence that it should be done.
+If anything, this is at least partial evidence not to do this, rather than proof that it should be done.
 The entire paragraph quote from Bloomberg above is illogical.
 The only evidence presented by the Bloomberg author that IBM has benefited from shedding more experienced workers is that they have received lawsuits for age discrimination.
 Is that a good thing?
 Is that a reason to do something, because you get sued for doing it?

 Secondly, how many employees has IBM let go in the past few years?
 If IBM disputes the 100,000 figure, then they should provide the figure they have let go.
 Years ago, IBM stopped reporting its number of employees per country for the precise reason that they could hide how much they are now increasingly a company based in India.